-- It has higher flashpoint than conventional diesel.
+- It has a higher flashpoint than conventional diesel.

 The following are some of the major applications of biodiesel:

-- Boiler fuel – With the rising natural gas prices, biodiesel can be used as an alternative for natural with minor modifications required for the burner train.
+Boiler fuel – With the rising natural gas prices, biodiesel can be used as an alternative with minor modifications required for the burner train.

-- Power generation - Biodiesel generators provide essential stand-by power during the times of power shortage.
-In addition, the increased lubricity of biodiesel generators has the potential to reduce engine deterioration.
+Power generation - Biodiesel generators provide essential standby power during the times of power shortage.
+Also, the increased lubricity of biodiesel generators has the potential to reduce engine deterioration.

 Environmental Impacts of Biodiesel

 Carbon dioxide is one of the major greenhouse gases.
-Although burning of biodiesel produces carbon dioxide emissions similar to that of ordinary fossil fuels, the plant feedstock used for the production absorbs carbon dioxide from the atmosphere when it grows.
+Although the burning of biodiesel produces carbon dioxide emissions similar to that of ordinary fossil fuels, the plant feedstock used for its production absorbs carbon dioxide from the atmosphere when it grows.
 Though there can be unintended consequences of turning over food-producing land to planting suitable for biodiesel.

-It was estimated that biodiesel produced from used cooking oil or other waste fat could reduce CO2 emissions by as much as 85 %.
+It was estimated that biodiesel produced from used cooking oil or other waste fat reduces CO2 emissions by as much as 85 %.
 Moreover, biodiesel can reduce the direct emission of particulates, solid combustion products from vehicles with particulate filters by as much as 20 % when compared to low-sulfur diesel.